-All contractors will comply with all the legislation pertaining to this contract being:

-The Main contractor and all appointed contractors will comply with all the legislation pertaining to this project being:
+The main contractor will comply with all the legislation pertaining to this contract being: The Main contractor will comply with all the legislation pertaining to this project being:

 - The Constitution of the Republic of South Africa (particularly Section 24 of the Bill of Rights). - Occupational Health and Safety Act 1993 (Act 85 of 1993) and its Regulations. - National Environmental Management Act 1998 (Act 107 of 1998). - Environment Conservation Act 1989 (Act 73 of 1989). - National Water Act 1998 (Act 36 of 1998). - Civil and Building Work Act. - National Road Traffic Act 93 of 1996. - Compensation for Occupational Injures and Diseases Act. - SANS Standards -Contractor shall use the relative standards applicable to the project.